SumoLogic/sumologic-kubernetes-collection/docs/working-with-container-registries.md

   --docker-password=$(aws ecr-public --region us-east-1 get-login-password)
 ```

-After creating the secret one can use it in the following way:
+After creating the secret, one can use it in the following way:

 ```yaml
 sumologic: